 No, transmission lines do not create television interference.

 The transmission line will require the following approvals:

-- Development Application (DA) approval will be required from five Councils, including Circular Head, Waratah-Wynyard, Central Coast, Burnie and Kentish.
+- Development Application (DA) approval will be required from three councils, including Circular Head, Waratah-Wynyard, and Burnie.
 The DAs will need to consider a number of issues including land tenure, environment, heritage and visual impacts.

-A rigorous program of studies will be undertaken to ascertain the potential impacts to eagles along the transmission line route.
-Regulations will be followed as part of the Development Application process and the studies will comply with Tasmanian and Australian government requirements.
+A rigorous program of studies will be undertaken to discover the potential impacts to eagles along the transmission line route.
+Regulations will be followed as part of the Development Application process and the studies will comply with Tasmanian and Australian Government requirements.

 Transmission towers are earthed and are protected against lightning strikes.

-The company developing, constructing, owning and operating the renewable energy parks, and associated infrastructure, is 25% Australian owned.
-The remaining 75% is passive ownership held by shareholders from the USA, Europe and the Philippines.
-The development and construction team is 100% Australian, all based in Tasmania.
-The team has more than 100 years of combined renewable energy development in Tasmania.
+UPC Robbins Island will be developing the transmission line.
+UPC Robbins Island is 25% Australian owned.
+Our remaining 75% is passive ownership by shareholders from the USA, Europe and the Philippines.
+Our development team working on this project is 100% Australian, all based in Tasmania.
+The team has more than 100 years of combined renewable energy development experience.

-We encourage you to provide any feedback through our email firstname.lastname@example.org or phone 6432 7999 and Jim’s Plain & Robbins Island Renewable Energy Parks is on Facebook.
+We encourage you to provide any feedback via email at firstname.lastname@example.org or call us on 6432 7999.